AG-Systems/MicroProjects/Ideas/readme.md

 Make a script or js that runs in the background to block certain banners

-Finsih android app.
-Fix the fullscreen and remove the banner.

 Make a app for google chrome store.

 Work on hashtables and hash maps

-make a star citzen mmo/rpg clone of elite dangerous

 Make a site that you post your notes online and asign tags for note magement and note finding.